Code-Institute-Submissions/chloelewisdev-milestone-project-4/README.md

 * I am the creator of this app and want to see it succeed.
 I want the app to add value to the users and their camping experiences.
 I want to create a website that encourages users to make a purchase, and also to encourage users to easily return and purchase more hampers easily.
 Therefore I want the app to be fully responsive, fresh and modern in design, friendly and also intuitive to use.
 * As the business owner, I want to be able to add new hamper products easily, edit hamper products and delete hamper products that are no longer available or that I no longer want to sell.
 * As the business owner, I want to users to leave real feedback via testimonials on the site.
 However, I also want to be able to manage these, therefore I want to have the ability to edit and delete these testimonials too.
+* As the business owner, I want to be able to easily add blog posts, and edit or delete these at a future date if needed.

 ### Strategy plane: